ono-otw/ono-otw.github.io/index.md

 **To see which issues have been finished during M3, please click [here](https://github.com/ono-otw/ono-otw/projects/4)**

 ## Community Feedback

+We asked 5 community members for feedback.
+Using their feedback, we were able to make the UI more simplistic and easy to navigate, as well as fix some bugs we did not catch earlier.

 **Luke M.**
 - Homepage looks really nice, but the "Order Food" could be centered vertically.
 The Mobile part is also out of place.
 - It would be better to have a toggle for the courier and the customer in the Nav bar.